msolefonte/tww-victory-conditions-overhaul/src/factions/bretonnia/README.md

 * **Short Victory Conditions**:
 	* Attain 2000 Chivalry
 	* Destroy factions:
-	    * The Boyz of The Forbidden Coast, Freebooters of Port Royale, Pirates of Sartosa, The Awakened, The Dreadfleet, The Drowned
+	    * Pirates of Sartosa, The Awakened, The Dreadfleet, The Drowned, All Pirate Rogue Armies
 * **Long Victory Conditions**:
 	* Attain 2000 Chivalry
 	* Destroy factions:
-	    * The Boyz of The Forbidden Coast, Freebooters of Port Royale, Pirates of Sartosa, The Awakened, The Dreadfleet, The Drowned, The Blessed Dread
+	    * Pirates of Sartosa, The Awakened, The Dreadfleet, The Drowned, The Blessed Dread, All Pirate Rogue Armies
 	* Complete the final Errantry War battle
     * Defeat the Chaos Invasion
     * Defeat Archaon